ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 The tracked mother will be assigned as a guardian.
 In addition, if the tracked mother has a spouse or unmarried partner (reference person and spouse/unmarried partner ONLY), the spouse/partner will also be assigned as a guardian.
+If there are multiple spouse/unmarried partner options, select one at random.

 .. _census_prl_fertility: